 They were inconveniences to me; a disruption of the calm routine.
 I didn’t help my friend.
 After the school was told about the pedophile, we got the rest of the day off.
 I was stoked.
-I skipped the funeral for hockey.
+I skipped my family’s funeral for hockey.
 Friends joked how I didn’t have tear ducts.

 But no one would guess all this.
 I didn’t have tear ducts, but I was only tears.
+Liquids by definition flow freely and fill the space they’re in, but with a constant density.
 Liquid Aaron made sure to say what should be said, or just not say anything.
 Fill the space just right.
 Everyone thought I was a model kid, including myself.